 The sharing of maritime data and information can take place either through the Internet or through dedicated private networks.
 The Internet is public, while dedicated networks are private.
 Consideration should be given to the security related characteristics of these network types.

 When designing a network for sharing maritime data, consideration should be given to transmission protocols, bandwidth, volume, communication/data distribution strategy, security aspects such as authentication and confidentiality as well as data integrity.
 It is recommended that spare bandwidth is always included to enable additional services to be added at a future date.

+System redundancy

+System redundancy means that some key modules or networks designed to set up one or more backups, including device redundancy, software redundancy and network redundancy.
+When there is a problem in the working part, the system can automatically switch to the backup configuration through special software or hardware, so as to ensure the uninterrupted work of the system.
+In special cases, some subsystems may consider system-wide redundancy.

+The competent authority or VTS provider shall，on the basis of risk assessment and combined with the system risk situation and risk event response and recovery requirements, formulate a redundancy plan covering equipment, software, database and network for the VTS system and clarify the backup status to meet the needs of business continuity management.
+The combination of the results of regular risk assessment and continuous management needs to be improved continuously.

+The possibility of the impact of data redundancy on the operating efficiency of the VTS core system，which needs to be avoided，should be taken into consideration.

 Definitions